emmanueltouzery/ng-typeview/README.md

 In addition you can also define your own directives and filters so they'll get extracted from the views & properly converted to typescript code for type-checking.

+You can view an example of the operation by looking in the source, in the `test/data` subfolder, there is a controller, a view, and the expected generated typescript code, that can confirm whether the view type-checks or not.

 ## API docs

 You can see the full API documentation [by clicking here.](http://emmanueltouzery.github.io/ng-typeview/)